Wichita, Kansas: Arts

-Wichita is a cultural center for Kansas, home to several art museums and performing arts groups.
+Wichita is home to several art museums and performing arts groups.
 The Wichita Art Museum is the largest art museum in the state of Kansas and contains 7,000 works in permanent collections.
 The Ulrich Museum of Art at Wichita State University is a modern and contemporary art museum with over 6,300 works in its permanent collection.

-Small art galleries are scattered around the city with some clustered in the districts of Old Town, Delano and south Commerce street.
-These galleries started the Final Friday Gallery crawl event, where visitors tour attractions free in the evening on the last Friday of each month.
-Larger museums began participating and staying open late on Final Fridays shortly after its beginning.

 Music

 Wichita is the music hub of central Kansas, and draws major acts from around the world, performing at various concert halls, arenas, and stadiums around the area.
 Most major rock'n'roll and pop-music stars, and virtually all country music stars, perform there during their career.

 Music Theatre Wichita, Wichita Grand Opera (both nationally renowned), and the Wichita Symphony Orchestra perform regularly at the Century II Convention Hall downtown.
 Concerts are also regularly performed by the nationally noted schools of music at Wichita's two largest universities.

-The Orpheum Theatre, a classic movie palace built in 1922, serves as a downtown venue for smaller shows.The Cotillion, a special events facility built in 1960, serves a similar purpose as a music venue.
+The Orpheum Theatre, a classic movie palace built in 1922, serves as a downtown venue for smaller shows.
+The Cotillion, a special events facility built in 1960, serves a similar purpose as a music venue.

 Events

 The Wichita River Festival has been held in the Downtown and Old Town areas of the city since 1972.
 It has featured events, musical entertainment, sporting events, traveling exhibits, cultural and historical activities, plays, interactive children's events, a flea market, river events, a parade, block parties, a food court, fireworks, and souvenirs for the roughly 370,000+ patrons who attend each year.
 In 2011, the festival was moved from May to June because of rain during previous festivals.
 The Wichita River Festival has seen immense growth, with record numbers in 2016 and again in 2018.
 Much of that growth is attributed to attractive musical acts at the festival.

-The upcoming 2023 Wichita River Festival is slated to start on June 4, 2023.
+Wichita customarily holds major parades for the River Festival, Christmas season (shortly after Thanksgiving), Veterans Day, Juneteenth, and St. Patrick's Day.

 The annual Wichita Black Arts Festival, held in the spring, celebrates the arts, crafts, and creativity of Wichita's large African-American community.
 It usually takes place in Central-Northeast Wichita.
 A Juneteenth event and parade also are common annual events.

+The annual Wichita Asian Festival, usually held at Century II in October, displays the native arts, crafts, cultural performances and foods of Wichita's large, diverse Asian community from the Middle East, Central and South Asia, Southeast Asia and East Asia.
+The event includes many varied performances of Asian music, dance, acrobatics and martial arts, talent pageant, and vendors of Asian arts and crafts.
+Dozens of food vendors serve the cuisine of most Asian nations.